kora-projects/kora-docs/mkdocs/blog/en/kora-dynamic-runtime-refresh.md

 ---

-# Dynamic Retry Policies Do Not Require Dynamic AOP Definitions
+## Dynamic Retry Policies Do Not Require Dynamic AOP Definitions { #dynamic-retry-policies }

 Retry is another instructive case.